 DISCOVER Island Information

-There’s nothing we love more than planning weddings in St Lucia!
+There’s nothing we love more than planning weddings in St. Lucia!
 This stunning island is our home, we love it, and we know you will too!
 Its beauty and lush magnificence will astound you.
-A perfect island destination for perfect weddings in St Lucia.
-Check out the photos in our Locations section and see what we mean.
+A perfect island destination for perfect weddings in St. Lucia.
+Check out the photos in our Discover section and see what we mean.

-Our local currency is the East Caribbean Dollar (EC$), but US$ is also accepted in most shops and restaurants.
+Our local currency is the Eastern Caribbean Dollar (EC$), but US Dollars (US$) are also accepted in most shops and restaurants.

 HOW TO GET TO SAINT LUCIA